annenkov/stratego-sll/docs/refactorings.rst

     main = f(x, S(Z()), Z(), Z())

 To check whether refactoring is correct, we can apply supercompilation technique.
-After supercompilation of both programs(in this case deforestation is enough) we should and with equal programs.
+After supercompilation of both programs(in this case deforestation is enough) we should end with equal programs.

 In this case such a program look as follows::